 We are proud to announce that Terzopilastro.ch has signed an agreement with the insurance consultancy company of the OCST syndicate (CAST SA), through which, the more than 40'000 OCST affiliates will benefit with exclusive advantages when concluding a third pillar and...

-Whether it is for your retirement, to fund your children's education, or to purchase a new home, the third pillar is a fantastic tool that lets you effortlessly achieve your goals.
+Whether it is for your retirement, to fund your children's education, or to purchase a new home, the 3rd pillar is a fantastic tool that lets you effortlessly achieve your goals.

-If desired, you can talk or arrange a meeting with our specialist who will guide you and advise you from the offer until the conclusion of your third pillar.
+If desired, you can talk or arrange a meeting with our specialist who will guide you and advise you from the offer until the signature of your third pillar.